Dysport Injections

 Is it right for you?

-Dysport is primarily used for the treatment of moderate to severe glabellar lines, which are the vertical lines located between your eyebrows.
-This is its only FDA-approved cosmetic use.
+Dysport is FDA approved for the treatment of moderate to severe glabellar lines, which are the vertical lines located between your eyebrows.

 Dysport is not meant for cosmetic use in people over 65.